 About this BlogWelcome to the Snell & Wilmer Benefits Blog.
 We will be posting about current employee benefits and executive compensation topics and issues.
 We invite you to contact the authors with your thoughts or questions.

-This post has been updated as of March 8, 2018, to reflect the revised maximum annual HSA contribution limit for family coverage set out in Revenue Procedure 2018-18.
+This post has been updated as of June 7, 2018, to reflect the revised maximum annual HSA contribution limit for family coverage set out in Revenue Procedures 2018-18 and 2018-27.

 The IRS recently announced cost-of-living adjustments for 2018 in Notice 2017-64 and related guidance.
 The key dollar limits for qualified retirement plans and health and welfare plans are noted below.